DavidResin/esntools/README.md

 # esntools
-TODO
+Various tools to automate processes for ESN.

-## titanic-pass
+## section-count
+Automatic section counter using the website of ESN International.

 ## watermark

-## wiki-scrape
+Watermarking utility for pictures.

 # Credits

-© 2020-2022 David Resin and other members of ESN Lausanne
+© 2020-2024 David Resin and other members of ESN Lausanne
 This project is freely available under a GNU GPLv3 license.